QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 Deciding your Onset Function
 ############################
-QuakeMigrate currently ships with one option to use as an onset function (`STALTAOnset`).
+QuakeMigrate currently ships with one option to use as an onset function (:class:`STALTAOnset`)).
 Custom functions are easily added to QuakeMigrate and are discussed in a further tutorial.

 ::

     from quakemigrate.signal.onset import STALTAOnset

     onset = STALTAOnset(position="classic")

 The STALTA function is the ratio between the average value in a short window to the average value in a longer window.
 In theory, if your window lengths are well-chosen, this function should peak at the arrival time of a seismic phase.
 The :class:`STALTAOnset` function that ships with QuakeMigrate takes a keyword argument (``position``) which specifies the window position relative to the reference point (see image below).